 National Aquarium school field trips are your students' passport to a world of aquatic wonder!
 Spending a day with us provides an up-close look at the animals, habitats and careers that make science exciting, while bringing conservation education and STEAM concepts from your curriculum to life.

 Planning Your Visit

-Tour the National Aquarium with your students and chaperones on weekdays from early September through the end of the Baltimore City school year in mid-to-late June.
-Standalone education programs at our Animal Care and Rescue Center are also available for students in grades 6 through 12 on weekdays from November through February.
+Tour the National Aquarium with your students and chaperones on weekdays from early September through the end of the Baltimore City school year in mid to late June.

 Helpful Scheduling Tips: